IshantSomani/ai_video_script_generator/README.md

 - **File Size Limit:** The maximum file size for uploads is 16MB.
 - **OCR Accuracy:** The accuracy of OCR depends on the quality of the uploaded images.
-- **API Rate Limits:** The application relies on OpenAI's API, which may have rate limits and usage restrictions.
+- **API Rate Limits:** The application relies on Groq's API, which may have rate limits and usage restrictions.
 - **Content Length:** The combined length of the prompt and additional context is limited to 4000 characters.

 ## Troubleshooting

 - **File Too Large:** Ensure that the uploaded file is within the 16MB limit.
 - **OCR Errors:** Check that Tesseract OCR is properly installed and configured.
-- **API Errors:** Verify that the OpenAI API key is correctly set in the `.env` file.
+- **API Errors:** Verify that the Groq API key is correctly set in the `.env` file.

 ## Contributing